3410/7100 – Code of Conduct Part 1

 - Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property.

-- Be familiar with and abide by this policy.
+- Be familiar with and abide by all district policies, rules and regulations dealing with student conduct.

-- Attend school every day unless they are legally excused and be in class on time, prepared to learn.
+- Attend school every day unless they are legally excused and be in class, on time, and prepared to learn.

 - Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible.

-- Work to develop mechanisms to control their emotions.
+- Work to develop mechanisms to control their anger.

 - Ask questions when they do not understand.

-- Seek help in solving problems that might lead to discipline.
+- Seek help in solving problems that might lead to discipline

 - Dress appropriately for school and school functions.